copyrat90/game-programming-patterns-with-sfml/README.md

 You cannot run them as they are.

 The author provides the [demo source](https://github.com/munificent/game-programming-patterns/tree/master/code/cpp), but it runs on the *boring command line*.\
-That is why I started this project; **To write an interactive GUI demo to extend the examples, complementing the GPP.**
+That is why I started this project; **To write interactive GUI demo to extend the examples, complementing the GPP.**

 ### So, is it a full game?
 Unfortunately, it is not; It is more like a small *interactive learning material*.